GStreamer/gstreamer/sdk-installing-on-linux.md

 #### Getting the tutorial's source code

-The source code for the tutorials can be copied and pasted from the tutorial pages into a text file, but, for convenience, it is also available in a GIT repository and distributed with the SDK.
+The source code for the tutorials can be copied and pasted from the tutorial pages into a text file, but, for convenience, it is also available in a GIT repository in the `tutorials` subdirectory.

 The GIT repository can be cloned with:

 ```
-git clone git://anongit.freedesktop.org/gstreamer/gst-sdk-tutorials
+git clone git://anongit.freedesktop.org/gstreamer/gst-docs
 ```

 #### Building the tutorials